ripebananas/ConsoleOptions/README.md

 In console:
 ```
-Select an option with up/down arrows, Enter/Space to submit, Escape to exit:
+Select an option with up/down arrows, Enter/Space to submit:
  This is option 1
 →This is option 2
  This is option 3